Wednesday, September 14, 2011

 In International Political Economy class this Monday we briefly discussed what happened when Congress created the 401k (tax deferred incentives to invest), and then encouraged, or allowed, other novel financial instruments to arrive on our economic stage.
 In the process Congress supercharged Wall Street's numbers, but what we really saw was the evolution and consolidation of what Peter Drucker called the "symbolic" economy, and what Kevin Phillips referred to as the beginning of the "financialization" of the American economy.

 What did this mean for America?
-In a few words the American economy became increasingly dominated by trades in money, interest rates, futures contracts, and other "derivative" instruments.
+In a few words the American economy became increasingly dominated by trade in money, interest rates, futures contracts, and other "derivative" instruments.
 Trade in durable or manufactured goods has taken a back seat to these financial products.
 In fact, the American economy has been trading in these "symbolic" financial instruments to such a degree that they now represent at least 20 times (and perhaps 40 times) what we will produce and trade in the "real" economy this year (about $15 trillion).

 In plain speak - and as economist Joseph Schumpeter might have put it - we are now living in a world where America's economic mandarins are playing monopoly rather than building them.
 This is the biggest difference between the Robber Barons of the past and our Robber Barons of today.